loolaz/redis-mutex-semaphore/README.md

 [![npm version](https://badge.fury.io/js/redis-mutex-semaphore.svg)](http://badge.fury.io/js/redis-mutex-semaphore)

 # redis-mutex-semaphore
-This is a mutex and semaphore library which is very simply implemented by using some basic redis commands such as multi/exec(semaphore) and setnx(mutex).
+This is a mutex and semaphore library which is simply implemented by using basic redis commands.

 ```sh
 npm install redis-mutex-semaphore